 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 A co-op is a great way to save money and buy into a Big Apple community.
 But what exactly does a typical co-op pet policy entail?
-Of course, you will have to pick the right co-op for your family.
+Of course, you must pick the right co-op for your family.
 Pets can be a source of contention for many people, so do you need to choose a co-op with a good pet policy?
 Let’s discuss the New York City co-op pet policy.
 While every co-op will have a different policy, there are still some general trends we can report on.
-Our guide will give you a good idea of what most co-ops will allow and disallow regarding NYC co-op pet policy.

 You can find a co-op’s pet policy in the house rules.